 - Sea salt and black pepper to taste

-Begin by preparing the ingredients.
-Drain and rinse the lentils thoroughly in a colander.
+Drain and rinse the lentils thoroughly using a colander.
 Peel and finely chop the sweet potatoes, garlic, celery, carrots and onion.
 Add the sweet potatoes to a large saucepan filled with water.

-Warm the water, using a medium heat, then cover the saucepan with a lid.
+Heat the water using a medium heat then cover the saucepan with a lid.
 Cook for 20-25 minutes while you prepare the filling.

-Start by adding the sunflower oil to a large saucepan.
-Warm the sunflower oil, using a medium heat, then add the remaining vegetables.
+Start by adding the rapeseed oil to a large saucepan.
+Heat the rapeseed oil using a medium heat then add the remaining vegetables.

-Cook for 5 minutes, to allow the vegetables to soften a little, then add all of the herbs.
-Stir to combine then cook for 5 minutes.
+Cook for 5 minutes to allow the vegetables to soften a little then add all of the herbs.
+Coat the vegetables in the herbs then cook for 5 minutes.

 Add the green lentils, water, vegan gravy granules and bay leaves.
 Stir to combine then cook for a further 10-15 minutes, or until the filling has thickened.
 Remove the bay leaves then season to taste.